-Unfortunately, medical malpractice injures a number of patients in Maryland and across the country each year.
-In the most serious cases, medical mistakes can lead to death.
-While all medical professionals are capable of making mistakes, some specialties, such as OB/GYNs, are more susceptible to lawsuits than others.
-If you or someone close to you has been harmed by an OB/GYN’s error, you should reach out to a skilled Baltimore obstetrician malpractice attorney who can assess the merits of your case.
-At Arfaa Law Group, we understand the nuances of this area of the law and can protect your rights at every step of the way.
+Unfortunately, medical malpractice is the third-leading cause of death in the United States, according to a 2016 Johns Hopkins study.
+If you or someone close to you has been injured by a negligent medical professional, you should reach out to a skilled Baltimore medical malpractice attorney who can assess the merits of your case.
+At Arfaa Law Group, we understand this area of the law and can apply our knowledge to your case.

 A new study, entitled Patients’ Experiences with Communication-and-Resolution Programs After Medical Injury, conducted by the Journal of the American Medical Association found that patients who have suffered an injury due to medical malpractice feel better when medical staff, particularly the physician who made the mistake, listen attentively to what they have to say about the experience.

 The interview study of 40 patients, family members, and hospital staff revealed that patients have a strong need to be heard after a medical injury that is often unmet.
 Patients also wanted to know what the hospital or medical facility was doing to make sure the same error does not harm other patients.
 While 18 of 30 patient and family participants reported positive experiences with communication-and-resolution programs overall and continued to receive care at the hospital, they said hospitals seldom communicated information about efforts to prevent recurrences.